Bendigo: Culture and events

 The Bendigo Art Gallery is one of Australia's oldest and largest regional art galleries.
 In March 2012, it hosted a royal visit from Princess Charlene of Monaco at the opening of an exhibition about Grace Kelly.

 The Capital Theatre, originally the Masonic temple, is located next to the art gallery in View Street and hosts performing arts and live music.
 It also hosts the annual Bendigo Writers Festival which was founded in 2012.
+The Bendigo Writers Festival was boycotted in 2025 due to concerns over a code of conduct, said to have stifled freedom of expression in relation to anti-Zionism.

 The Ulumbarra Theatre was opened on 16 April 2015.
 It was originally the Sandhurst/Old Bendigo Gaol.
-The new theatre which seats nearly 1,000 people sits within the walls and structure of the gaol and retains some original architectural features of the gaol.
+The new theatre which seats nearly 1,000 people sits within the walls and structure of the jail and retains some original architectural features of the jail.
 The venue hosts performing arts and live music.
 It also acts as a ceremonial and teaching space for local secondary schools and universities.

 The city hosts the Bendigo National Swap Meet for car parts every year in early November.
 It is regarded as the biggest in the Southern Hemisphere and attracts people from all over Australia and the world.

 The city hosts the Victorian leg of the annual Groovin' the Moo music festival.
 It is held at the Bendigo Showgrounds and is usually held in late April or early May.
-The festival regularly sells out and brings many Australian and international acts to the city.
+The festival regularly sells out and brings Australian and international acts to the city.
 It also attracts thousands of people from around Victoria to the city for the weekend.

 The Bendigo Blues and Roots Music Festival has been taking place each November since 2011.
-With over 80 artists from all over Australia, the not-for-profit festival is hosted in many of the venues around Bendigo, and is headlined by a large, family-friendly, free concert held in Rosalind Park.
+With over 80 artists from all over Australia, the not-for-profit festival is hosted in a number of the venues around Bendigo, and is headlined by a large, family-friendly, free concert held in Rosalind Park.

 The Bendigo Easter Festival is held each year and attracts tens of thousands of tourists to the city over the Easter long weekend.
 Attractions include parades, exhibitions, and a street carnival.

 The Bendigo Queer Film Festival (BQFF) is one of Australia's few regional annual festivals celebrating the Queer film genre.
 The BQFF started in 2004 and takes place in the second half of April.

 The Festival of Light is a multicultural celebration of peace and harmony inspired by the Buddha's birthday held in May each year since 2013 at the Great Stupa.
 The festival's program includes dancing and musical acts followed by a fireworks display at night.

 In November 2019 Bendigo was recognised as a United Nations' City of Gastronomy.

 Bendigo is home to a number of amateur theatre groups including the Bendigo Theatre Company, Tribe Youth Theatre and Nexus Youth Theatre.